 One of the most significant benefits of consuming red cabbage is its ability in preventing cancer.
 According to Medical News Today, red cabbage contains a powerful antioxidant known as anthocyanin (5).

 This antioxidant gives red cabbage and other purple fruits and vegetables their vibrant reddish-purple colors (5).
 Besides that, this antioxidant has also been shown to prevent cancer.

 Research conducted in the laboratory shows that anthocyanins can slow cancer cell proliferation and kill already formed cancer cells.
 They can also stop the formation of new tumor growths, which could potentially help with cancer prevention (5).
 Please note, because this research was conducted in the lab, it is unclear if the same treatment effects apply in humans.

 Red cabbage is also loaded with several nutrients that support bone health.
 One of them is magnesium.
 Although most people only know of calcium and vitamin D, magnesium also plays a vital role in bone health.

 According to Medical News Today, magnesium regulates calcium and vitamin D levels to create a healthy and vital balance for bone health (8).
 Similarly, this mineral also increases bone density and bone crystal formation.
 These have been shown to help reduce osteoporosis risk in women after menopause (8).

 Similarly, this vegetable also contains vitamin K, one of the most significant vitamins for healthy bone formation.
-Research shows that it increases bone mineral density in people with osteoporosis (7).
+Research shows that it increases bone mineral density (7).
 In addition, it has been shown to help with bone metabolism and calcium balance, which is vital for healthy bone development (7).